CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/translations-from-backend.md

         ![Plugin](./media/translations-from-backend/plugin-route-example.webp)

-## Using internationalization in UI5 applications
+## Using Internationalization in UI5 Applications

 If you created a Plugin Project from the, you can already check translations on Home.view.xml.
 The following screenshot shows how it works.